Muji Style Interior Design - Essentials for Calm, Clutter-Free Living

 -

-Muji style focuses on functional minimalism, calm colors, open space, and natural materials.
-Choose simple furniture, keep decor understated, and let light flow through the room for that serene, lived-in feeling.
+Muji style focuses on functional minimalism, calm colors, a lot of open space and natural materials.
+Opt for simple furniture, keep the décor minimalistic and let the light flow to achieve that harmonious, lived-in look.

 -